Match of the Century (rugby union): Deans incident

 Billy Wallace gathered the ball from a Welsh kick and ran forward with Bob Deans following him in support.
 Willie Llewellyn tackled Wallace, but not before he passed the ball inside to Deans who then sprinted thirty yards for the line.
 All the contemporary reports agreed that both Teddy Morgan and Rhys Gabe brought Deans down at or near the try line (with Morgan later saying that the "honour" of making the tackle was Gabe's) but the heavy mist made it unclear to spectators if the tackle had stopped the try.

 There are conflicting reports on whether the referee, John Dallas was late to the incident.
 Dallas would always refuted this, stating that he arrived in time to clearly see the incident and estimated that Deans had been 6 to 12 inches short of scoring.
 Gabe would continually state that Deans was "inches short", despite struggling forward after the tackle, Percy Bush also stated that he saw Deans was short and made a double movement (illegal in the game at that time) to try and score the try.

 Deans however, believed a try should have been awarded.
 Following the match, Deans would send a telegraph to the Daily Mail newspaper in London stating that he had in fact grounded the ball before being pulled back and that the referee had indeed arrived late.
 Deans would always maintain that he had scored the try, reasserting his belief from his death-bed in 1908.
 A number of Welsh players, including Teddy Morgan also felt his claim was credible.

 Match details

 After the match

 At the final whistle the crowd rushed the field and carried some of the Welsh players on their shoulders.
 Gallaher would later bring his team into the Welsh changing room to congratulate the winners and the players exchanged jerseys.
 Despite the controversies that would emerge from the result, Gallaher maintained that "the best team won".

 Later discussions and interviews would focus on what was so different about the Wales game.
 The Welsh anthem, scrummaging tactics, the Deans incident and the fitness of the All Black players have all been named as factors.
 Both Gallaher & Dixon would later write that the Welsh match was "one match too far" and the All Blacks, despite what the score lines prior to the match had suggested, were tired.

+Cultural impact

+Outside of the two competing nations the large crowd, cultural challenges and press coverage would see both nations stereotyped as being "addicted" to rugby.
+In Wales, the victory cemented the sport's place as a central part of modern Welsh culture.
+However, other authors saw it as a British victory, with Wales' sole win against the All Blacks upholding the honor of both the mother country and the empire as a whole.